oisinmaher/ksf_maptrack/README.md

 Only works with json files. <div>
-I stopped working on this to pursue using SQL as my database
+I stopped working on this to pursue using SQL as database